Libertree/libertree/USAGE.md

     % rvm use 1.9.3@libertree-frontend-ramaze
     % LIBERTREE_ENV=production bundle exec ruby websocket-server.rb

+Note: to run processes in the background, add nohup and & to all the commands above, e.g.:

+    % LIBERTREE_ENV=production nohup bundle exec ruby websocket-server.rb &

 ## Maintenance

 Multiple job processing and frontend processes can be started, but almost all